Do you know that Bioprinting will replace organ donors?

 - 3D printed tissues will be feature-rich

-- Can increase human performance, speed, and strength
+- Such organs can improve human performance, speed, and strength

 - Can print stronger bones